Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 snippet:FullyCustomizedPolicyRecoverabilityConfiguration

 The configuration will be passed into the custom policy.

+The following custom policy:
-Below is a policy which moves all unrecoverable exceptions such as `MyBusinessException` to a custom error queue, does Delayed Retries with a constant time increase of five seconds for `MyOtherBusinessException` and for all other cases moves messages to the configured standard error queue.
+- for unrecoverable exceptions such as `MyBusinessException` immediately moves failed messages to a custom error queue
+- for `MyOtherBusinessException` does Delayed Retries with a constant time increase of five seconds
+- for all other cases immediately moves failed messages to the configured standard error queue.

 snippet:FullyCustomizedPolicy